Nonary/PlayNiteWatcher/readme.md

 Welcome to the PlayNite Watcher script for Sunshine and Moonlight!
 This script helps you add multiple games to Sunshine, and automatically closes Moonlight when the games are closed.
 It also allows you to end the stream and have it close automatically on your computer.
 This script creates an experience similar to GeForce Experience with its limited 300 supported games.
 Once the installation is done, you'll see game names, box art, and other details in Moonlight.

-If you prefer having a "Big Picture Mode" experience, or want to utilize the FullScreen mode of PlayNite this script also offers that capability as well, and will support terminating games and ending sunshine in the exact same manner as an individual application being added.
+If you prefer having a "Big Picture Mode" experience, or want to utilize the FullScreen mode of PlayNite this script also offers that capability as well, with the support of terminating any currently running game when you close the app from Moonlight.

 # Why a script is needed
 A lot of games launch with their own launchers, and do not work without being added as a "detached" command.
 Unfortunately, when doing this... it prevents Sunshine and Moonlight from being able to tell if the game has closed to end the stream automatically.